qinism-linbiaoism/sdv-m1do-containers-project/README.md

 Use `npm install` to install all dependancies, and `npm run dev` to start the dev environment.

-#### Using Docker
+### Using Docker

-Run `docker compose -d --profile dev up` to build the containers to start the application, and `docker compose --profile prod dev` to stop them.
+Run `docker compose -d --profile dev up` to build the containers to start the application, and `docker compose --profile dev down` to stop them.
 You may have to wait until the containers are fully initialized, as it can take a while for the API to build everything necessary for it to run.